kokkos/kokkos-core-wiki/Testing-Process-Details.md

         git clone -b develop git@github.com:trilinos/Trilinos.git
         TRILINOS_PATH=$PWD/Trilinos

-  4.2 Snapshot Kokkos into Trilinos - this requires python/2.7.9 and that both Trilinos and Kokkos be clean - no untracked or modified files.
+  4.2 Snapshot Kokkos into Trilinos kokkos-promotion branch - this requires python/2.7.9 and that both Trilinos and Kokkos be clean - no untracked or modified files.
 Run the following outside of the Kokkos and Trilinos source trees.

         module load sems-python/2.7.9
         python KOKKOS_PATH/scripts/snapshot.py KOKKOS_PATH TRILINOS_PATH/packages

   4.3.
-Run checkin-test to push to trilinos using the CI build modules (gcc/4.9.3)

-       cd TRILINOS_PATH
-       mkdir CHECKIN
-       cd CHECKIN
-       nohup ../cmake/std/sems/checkin-test-sems.sh --do-all --push &
+Issue pull request against Trilinos develop branch.

   4.4.
 If there are failures, fix and backtrack.
 Otherwise, go to next step